nelbanderson/VPC/README.md

+#Steps-by-Step to Creating a VPC using CloudFormation
 .
-Steps by Step to Creating a VPC using CloudFormation .
 Create Internet Gateway: InternetGateway
 .
 Attach the Internet Gateway to the VPC: InternetGatewayAttachment .
 Create the Public Subnets: EC2Subnet